Offirmo/offirmo-monorepo--2021-legacy/apps/the-npm-rpg/README.md

 https://www.npmjs.com/package/the-npm-rpg

 This is a simple command-line RPG.
-Every time you launch the command, something happens!
+Every time you play, something happens!

-**NOTE: very early stage of development**
+**NOTE: still in Beta, savegame may be reset anytime**

 ## TLDR; I want to play !